conda-forge/pyjnius-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `pyjnius, pyjnius-tests` can be installed with:
+Once the `conda-forge` channel has been enabled, `pyjnius` can be installed with:

 ```
-conda install pyjnius pyjnius-tests
+conda install pyjnius
 ```

 It is possible to list all of the versions of `pyjnius` available on your platform with: